 The iron chair, even though painful, had a more psychological effect than physical.
 Torturers often forced other culprits to witness victims getting tormented to obtain their confessions.

-Blinding or eye-gouging is known since the Antiquity as a form of punishment or torture.
+Blinding or eye-gouging is known since Antiquity as a form of punishment or torture.
 It can be executed by forcefully pressing the eyes using fingers or any pointy instrument.
 Abacination was another way to blind a victim by placing a hot metal plate on top of their eyes.

-In 2009, Iran carried out the first-ever retribution judgment (in the modern era) where an acid attack convict’s eye was medically removed.
+In 2009, Iran carried out the first-ever retribution judgment (in the modern era), where an acid attack convict’s eye was medically removed.

 Interesting Fact: Eye-gouging, among other gruesome acts, was part of the sporting tradition in the rural Southern United States during the 18th and 19th century.